panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 What's better, object destructuring can extract multiple properties in one statement, can access properties from nested objects, and can set a default value if the property doesn't exist.

-In this post, I'll explain how to use object destructuring in JavaScript.
+This post will help you understand how to use object destructuring in JavaScript.

 ```toc
 # Table of contents